accuknox/help/docs/how-to/cspm-prereq-aws.md

 # CSPM Pre-requisite for AWS

-In SaaS model of deployment the Accuknox CNAPP will be hosted in our cloud environment and scan will be done using the Cloud account Readonly Access permission.
+In SaaS model of deployment the AccuKnox CNAPP will be hosted in our cloud environment and scan will be done using the Cloud account Readonly Access permission.

 ![image](images/accuknox-architecture.png)